Your Demise

-Your Demise were a British hardcore punk band from St Albans, England, formed in 2003.
+Your Demise is a British hardcore punk band from St Albans, England, formed in 2004.
 They shared stages and toured worldwide with the likes of Comeback Kid, Basement, Trapped Under Ice, Man Overboard, Enter Shikari, Parkway Drive, A Day to Remember and Bring Me the Horizon.
 On 22 September 2008, the band confirmed that they had signed a deal with Visible Noise.
 The band played their final gig at The London Underworld on 15 March 2014, after announcing in 2013 that they would be parting ways in March.
-They reunited for a one off benefit show for The Ghost Inside in 2015.
-They reunited again for the anniversary of The Kids We Used to Be but the shows were postponed due to the COVID-19 situation.
+They reunited for a one-off benefit show for The Ghost Inside in 2015.
+They reunited again for the anniversary of The Kids We Used to Be, but the shows were postponed due to the COVID-19 situation.
+The original singer (George Noble) reformed the band under the name Your Demise 2004.